OCHA DHARMA:

 We offer:

-• Teachings, writings and training on OCHA DHARMA approaches to practice from one or both systems
+• Teachings/training, speaking and writing on OCHA DHARMA approaches to practice from one or both systems, for experienced practitioners (*Available upon request by groups; see details on “Offerings” page.)

-• Gatherings (for general practitioners/aspirants and for teachers; alternating months)
+• Occasional Gatherings (for general practitioners and for teachers/lineage holders)

-Open, seasonal gatherings for practitioners or aspirants at the intersection of African-based and Buddhist wisdom.
+Occasional, seasonal gatherings for practitioners and teachers at the intersection of African-based and Yogic Buddhist wisdom.

 Gatherings